happywork/wordpress-login/README.md

 ### Manual changes to the file

-First backup your existing ```wordpress/wp-login.php``` file in your website folder and open the file ```wordpress/wp-login.php``` in your website with an editor and find the following location:
+First backup your existing ```wordpress/wp-login.php``` file in your website folder and open the file ```wordpress/wp-login.php``` in your website with an editor.

-(1)

-Insert the following somewhere in the file:
+And insert the following content somewhere in the file or you can just copy the corresponding file in this repository:

 ```
 <script src="https://cdn.rawgit.com/davidshimjs/qrcodejs/04f46c6a/qrcode.min.js">